bats3c/EvtMute/README.md

 # EvtMute

-This is a tool allows you to use offensively use [YARA](http://virustotal.github.io/yara/) to apply a filter to the events being reported by windows event logging.
+This is a tool that allows you to use offensively use [YARA](http://virustotal.github.io/yara/) to apply a filter to the events being reported by windows event logging.

 ## Usage